Back to blog

 HybridYou want speed now with a path to proprietary ranking, data, and automationArchitecture complexity if ownership boundaries are unclear

 Most serious real estate platforms end up hybrid.
 The important decision is what you own: the data model, workflow design, ranking strategy, user experience, and evaluation process.
+If the shortlist includes multiple automations, use the Workflow Automation Opportunity Finder to rank them by repeatability, data readiness, risk, and operational value.

 Questions To Answer Before Building